Back to Blog

 What You Can Actually Do

 A VPN masks your IP from the sites you visit, replacing it with the VPN server's address.
 Tor goes further, routing through multiple relays so no single point knows both who you are and what you're accessing.
 For everyday privacy, a reputable no-logs VPN is usually enough.
-For high-stakes anonymity, Tor plus careful operational discipline is the more serious option.
+For high-stakes anonymity, Tor plus careful operational discipline (OPSEC) is the more serious option.

 The point isn't paranoia.
 It's knowing what you're broadcasting by default — and deciding whether you're okay with it.